Register Now

 For ecommerce retailers, meanwhile, improving the checkout experience may include offers of free shipping and returns, discounts on customers’ first orders, and the ability to check out as a guest without creating an account.

-Smart shelves offer a way to improve the in-store experience.
+Smart shelves and carts offer a way to improve the in-store experience.
 Using a combination of sensors, radio frequency identification (RFID) tags, and cameras, smart shelves can detect when products are running low and alert staff that goods need to be replenished.
+Smart carts can start (or even complete) the checkout process so shoppers can get in and get out.

-These shelves also provide actionable data — by analyzing what sells, what doesn’t, and how often products need to be restocked, grocery stores can improve inventory management.
+These shelves and carts also provide actionable data — by analyzing what sells, what doesn’t, and how often products need to be restocked, grocery stores can improve inventory management.

 Digital price tags, meanwhile, can help retailers cut down on the time and effort required for manual price changes, and ensure that customers always see the most up-to-date price based on availability and other factors.